 - Use colour in different ways, e.g. from observation, subjectively, expressively, and towards abstraction.

 - Apply and explore the use of colour in a personal context

-Note: The level you reach within any learning area will depend on your starting point, and whether you take the course for one, two or three terms.
+You should have greater knowledge and confidence in the subject, see above.
+Please note that the level you reach within any learning area will depend on your starting point, and whether you take the course for one, two or three terms.

 What will it be like

 Each session or project is structured round a particular skill, technique or theme to develop the use and creative application of colour.
 Teaching is on an individual as well as group basis.
 Students learn through practice, through group and individual discussion, and through looking at their own and others' work.
 Work produced is discussed by the group to develop analytical skills.
 Examples of other artists' work will be shown as appropriate.

 Any online content will be power-point lectures/discussion, feedback of student work in development and group discussions as preparation for the work that continues at college.
 The course will be structured to allow students to develop an individual approach and self-reflection as they progress.

 Teaching methods: Visual demonstration and verbal explanation.
 Written handouts with visual diagrams.
 One-to-one teaching.
 Group discussions

 Learning methods: Hands-on practical activities, Reading handouts and following instructions.